 From hiking across Scotland’s rugged landscapes to tranquil canal-side strolls, exploring Britain on foot can uncover a raft of striking scenery and awe-inspiring wildlife.
-If you’re a rambling enthusiast keen to immerse yourself in autumn colours or winter wonders, you can soak up spectacular views and enjoy walking paths that have remained unchanged for centuries, in locations where your imagination can run wild.
-Here we countdown a handful of Britain’s most interesting, historic and breathtaking hikes, for seasonal adventures to remember.
+Rambling enthusiasts keen to immerse themselves in autumn colours or winter wonders can soak up spectacular views and enjoy walking paths that have remained unchanged for centuries, in locations where imaginations can run wild.
+Here we countdown a handful of Britain’s most interesting, historic and breathtaking hikes, for seasonal adventures to remember…

-If you have a wanderlust for Scotland, you can add the Burns Trail to your dream walks list.
+Those with a wanderlust for Scotland should add the Burns Trail to their dream walks list.
 The backdrop to this short route is Alloway, a village awash with Scottish charm as the leaves turn from green to gold.
 Beginning at the traditionally thatched Burns Cottage, former home of the nation’s beloved poet, Robert Burns, the route passes Poet’s Path which leads to the Robert Burns Birthplace Museum.
 Other highlights along the way include Burns Monument Gardens, Alloway Parish Church and Alloway Auld Kirk, the spot said to be the scene of the witches' dance in Burns’ poem Tam o' Shanter.
-You will also pass over Brig o’ Doon, a 15th-century cobblestone bridge, celebrated as another key location in Burns’ famous lines.
+Visitors also pass over Brig o’ Doon, a 15th-century cobblestone bridge, celebrated as another key location in Burns’ famous lines.

 One of the most vista-filled paths along part of the vast Glyndŵr's Way National Trail is a hike from Knighton, close to the English border, to Machynlleth, in west Wales.
-A great ramble if you’re seeking to discover the seasonal charms of the undulating Welsh countryside, it includes wild moorland and a chance to see some of the country’s wildlife and glowing autumn leave displays.
+A great ramble for those seeking to discover the seasonal charms of the undulating Welsh countryside, it includes wild moorland and a chance to see some of the country’s wildlife and glowing autumn leave displays.
 This route follows in the footsteps of Welsh warrior Owain Glyndwr and includes steep climbs that reward walkers with expansive views of the towns and valleys below.
-You can also plan a stay in a cottage, camping pod or B&B at the Brandy House Farm, near Felindre, which reopened with VisitBritain’s We’re Good to Go industry standard on 11 July 2020.
+Future visitors can plan a stay in a cottage, camping pod or B&B at the Brandy House Farm, near Felindre, which reopened with VisitBritain’s We’re Good to Go industry standard on 11 July 2020.